Sticky Posts in WordPress: Complete Guide for Beginners

 sticky post

 Easy peasy, right?
-But what if you want to make an older post as a sticky post on your website?
+But what if you want to make an older post a sticky post on your website?
 Let’s find out in the next section.

 3.1 Make an Older Post Sticky